shc6669/car-workshop/README.md

 - This backend feature also can use it to input the data as well.
 - The link for backend : http:localhost:8000/login
 - Use this credentials for admin role:
-- username: admin-backend
+- username: admin
-- password: password123
+- password: admin123